xmindltd/xmind-generator/README.md

 ## Interface

-An Xmind document is a tree-like structure with a `Workbook` as the root component, containing multiple sheets representing mind map panels.
-Each sheet has a root `Topic` and child topics, which can be treated as the root of their own children.
+The main component of an Xmind document is a `Workbook` object, which contains multiple mind maps.
+Each mind map is formed as a hierarchical tree structure consisting of a set of `Topic` objects as its nodes, where a `Root` object represents the root node as well as the containing mind map.

 The `Root` and `Topic` builders create nodes in the mind map structure.
 The `Root` builder specifically builds the root node, which connects to other nodes through the `children` method.